Hardware¶

 Simplicity: No PCIe passthrough complexity, no separate power requirements, no thermal challenges from a 300W+ GPU in a compact enclosure.

-Power efficiency: The APU runs at 55-120W TDP versus 300-450W for high-end discrete GPUs.
+Power efficiency: The platform peaks at ~160W and sustains around ~130W at the wall (320W PSU), versus 300-450W just for a high-end discrete GPU.
 For a 24/7 home server, this translates to meaningful electricity savings.

 Cost effectiveness: A single unified system versus coordinating a CPU, motherboard, and expensive discrete GPU.

-The AMD Ryzen AI Max+ 395 represents AMD's most capable APU to date:
+The AMD Ryzen AI Max+ 395 (Strix Halo) represents AMD's most capable APU to date:

 - Zen 5 architecture: Latest CPU cores with improved IPC

-- Unified memory controller: Both CPU and GPU access the same DDR5 pool
+- Unified memory controller: Both CPU and GPU access the same memory pool

 - AI accelerator: Dedicated XDNA 2 NPU (though less relevant for LLM inference)

-This APU is essentially a laptop chip pushed to desktop power limits - the same silicon in high-end gaming laptops, but configured with maximum memory and thermal headroom.
+This APU is essentially a workstation-class part in a mini-PC form factor — the same silicon in high-end mobile workstations, with maximum memory and thermal headroom.

 For detailed architecture information, see Hardware Architecture.